 For backpackers, tents with foam mattress and pillow can be rented here for P250 per head.
 Huts (fan room) are also available for P800 per night for 2 persons, P1,200 per night for 4 persons.
 For more details about island amenities, contact Patroceno Mahipos at +63 919 268 5896 or Danilo dela Cruz at +63 947 388 4070.

-Lies comfortably at Antonia Island but on a different side from Antonia beach, Tinagong Dagat is dubbed as the “mini-boracay” for its sand properties.
+Lies comfortably on Antonia Island but on a different side from Antonia beach, Tinagong Dagat is dubbed as the “mini-boracay” for its sand properties.
 It’s white and powdery, comparable to that in White Beach of Boracay.
 The stunningly clear water only goes to the hip on a high tide, adding up another property reminiscent of its namesake.

 The beach is the finest that you can find in Gigantes so spend more time sunbathing and beach bumming while around here.
 Of late, there is no entrance fee but caretakers appreciate a little amount of donation.